 A patent claiming a new drug product, its method of use or its method of manufacture may be eligible for a limited patent term extension, also known as patent term restoration, under the Hatch-Waxman Amendments, which permits a patent restoration of up to five years for patent term lost during product development and FDA regulatory review.
 Patent term extension is generally available only for drug products whose active ingredient has not previously been approved by the FDA.
-The restoration period granted is typically one-half the time between the effective date of an IND and the submission date of a marketing approval application, plus the time between the submission date of a marketing approval application and the ultimate approval date.
-Patent term extension cannot be used to extend the remaining term of a patent past a total of 14 years from the product's approval date.
+The restoration period granted is typically one-half the time between the effective date of an IND and the submission date of a marketing approval application, plus the time between the submission date of a marketing approval application, and the remaining term of a patent past a total of 14 years from the product's approval date.
 Only one patent applicable to an approved drug product is eligible for the extension, and the application for the extension must be submitted prior to the expiration of the patent in question.
 A patent that covers multiple drugs for which approval is sought can only be extended in connection with one of the approvals.
 The United States Patent and Trademark Office (USPTO) reviews and approves the application for any patent term extension in consultation with the FDA.